 The average cost to paint the walls in a room runs from one to three dollars per square foot, depending on your choice of color, brand, type, oil or latex, and sheen.

 There are lots of benefits to wall paint.
 First, there’s a wide variety of color choices.
 What’s more—you have options for the type of finish you want to create.

 Ceiling Paint vs. Wall Paint: Which Paint Wins?

 I’ve found my favorite types of paint to use, through trial and error.
 For ceilings, I’ll always pick a high viscosity ceiling paint.
 If I’m painting it myself, I’ll likely use a brush and a roller, and leave the paint sprayer to the professionals.
 I like that ceiling paint dries fast and opaque, which means I only have to paint one coat.

-As far as wall paint goes, an elegant eggshell for the master bedroom, and something more durable such as a semi-gloss for the kitchen, bathroom, and kid’s rooms.
+As far as wall paint goes, an elegant eggshell for the primary bedroom, and something more durable such as a semi-gloss for the kitchen, bathroom, and kid’s rooms.
 In the living room, I prefer a velvety matt finish with a semi-gloss trim.
 How about you?
 What are your favorite paints for ceilings and walls?